 If you are on a budget, you can go for a lapel microphone, something like Boya M1, that would cost you under $15.

-It gives you a 20 feet long cable, which is quite enough to do a lot of different kinds of videos.
+It gives you a 20 feet long cable, which is quite enough to do many different kinds of videos.
 You can even use it as a boom mic if you wrap it around a stick play sit on the top of your subject, outside of the frame.

 Which frame rate and resolution on how to opt for mobile videos

 Smartphones offer different frame rates, such as 30fps, 60fps, and even 120fps and 240 fps for Slo-Mo.
 My suggestion would be to use 30fps for non-sporty videos.

 For example, if you are recording a video by just sitting and talking into the camera, using 60fps for your video would waste resources.

 But if you are trying to capture some action, it is better to record what we do in a higher frame because you will have the option to Slow it Down for a slow-motion effect.

 Recording videos in 60fps works best when there is a fair amount of light available, for example, outdoors in the daytime.

 120fps or 240fps is quite gimmicky and does not at all work indoors.
 It is better to avoid them because even a 60fps video will give you a pretty nice slow motion, up to 50% when creating a project with 30 FPS and up to 40% when starting a project with 24 FPS.